Install Stubby

 sudo pacman -S --noconfirm stubby

 Set up and use Stubby.
+We are using Cloudflare DNS here.

 # Enable and start Stubby